How to Dry Eucalyptus in the Oven: A Step-by-Step Guide

 With the eucalyptus leaves arranged on your baking sheet, you are now ready to begin the drying process.
 Carefully place the baking sheet in your preheated oven.
 The placement of the sheet in the oven can affect drying.
 Ideally, position the sheet in the middle rack of the oven to ensure even heat distribution.

-See also Siemens Oven Fan [Issues & Proven Solutions]
+See also Magic Chef Oven Element [How To, Issues & Solutions]

 The drying time for eucalyptus leaves in the oven generally ranges from 2 to 4 hours.
 However, this duration can vary depending on factors such as the thickness of the leaves, the exact temperature of your oven, and the desired level of dryness.